PUPUSAS FOR EDUCATION

 Jhoselyn Vasquez

-Freshman at Durham Technical Community College in Raleigh, NC
+Durham Technical Community College in Raleigh, NC

 Jhoselyn Vasquez is a Freshman at Durham Technical Community College.
 Jhoselyn was born in Corinto Morzan, El Salvador.
 She arrived in Florida when she was 8 years old.
 When Jhoselyn came she didn’t know any English.
 Her 2nd grade teacher had a goal that by the end of the year she would understand and speak the language and she achieved that goal.
 At the start of 8th grade she moved to North Carolina it was the 1st time of a significant change took place in her life.
 It was challenging for her she was having difficulties in school.
 High school came along and she was thinking about giving up and just not going anymore since she is undocumented and she thought that she would never reach her goal of becoming a teacher.
 Jhoselyn started to give up but her family and teachers started to work with her.
 Her 9th-grade P.E.
 Coach and resource officers were always motivating her to keep going.
 She started to work hard to graduate and be able to attend college.
 Jhoselyn stated that “ thanks to Pupusas for Education, now I’m able to attend college even tho I’m undocumented.
 Everything is possible if you have the mind to it and the right people around you.”

-Jeymi Dubon Reyes (She/Ella)
+Jeymi Dubon Reyes

-Cecilia Polanco (she/they/ella/ellx)
+Cecilia Polanco

-Director Of Community Growth and Outreach
+Director of Community Growth and Outreach

 Cecilia S. Polanco is a local Durham community organizer and proud graduate of Durham Public Schools who believes #TheRevolutionWillBeWellFed.
 She is a daughter of the Salvadoran diaspora and indigenous peoples of El Salvador, a long time Durham resident, and local small business owner of So Good Pupusas social justice food truck, and founder of Pupusas for Education non profit community organization.
 She works in the fields of mental health advocacy, food and environmental justice, economic community development, youth development and organizing, and more just philanthropic and nonprofit systems.
 She values racial equity and anti-racism, intersectionality, the path from DEI to liberatory systems, building bridges of solidarity, freedom dreaming around decolonized strategies and systems, radical joy and celebration, and a visionary for a healing path forward together.
 As a facilitator she believes in co-creating brave spaces to grapple with both having experiences and being agents of harm, channeling our inner child in our work, and slowing down to prioritize connection, relationship, and heart centered work.

-Rubi Herrera Franco (She/Her)
+Rubi Herrera Franco

-Director Of Organizational Growth and Strategy
+Director of Organizational Growth and Strategy

 Rubi Herrera Franco was born in Tamaulipas, Mexico.
 Rubi grew up undocumented and became an activist and community organizer as a Sophomore in high school.
 Rubi holds a Master of Social Work degree from UNC-Chapel Hill.
 She is passionate about building a national network centered around upholding human dignity.
 Her work at the Student Success Agency focuses on supporting youth in their search to find their identity and in the pursuit of their dreams.
 Rubi is deeply interested in coaching youth in mindful self-compassion, self-resilience and empowerment.
 She is interested in contributing to educational, opportunity and health equity by providing youth with vital support services from the beginning of their adolescent life.